shnarazk/mios/README.md

 ##### 1.0.3

 * uses vector-based containers instead of pointer-based clause containers
-* adds self checking option (`--validate`), which works only on satisfiable problems
+* adds self-checking option (`--validate`), which works only on satisfiable problems
 * `stack install` installs `mios`. `stack install --flag mios:devel` installs `mios-1.0.3` for developers.

 This is the last version based on *“An extensible SAT-solver [extended version 1.2].”*